In This Article

 - How Can Livspace Help You?

 Hurry up and save your house from looking bland that lacks character!
 How do you do that?
 Well, there are a lot of ways this can be done — change the furniture, add some wallpaper or work on the ceiling.
 The best rooms are the ones that combine all the three with ample lighting to make a coherent theme.
 Let us focus on ceiling design today.
 When it comes to ceilings, wood, MDF, gypsum or POP are the most popular.
 We are going to majorly focus on POP design for ceiling and discuss their pros and cons, including some POP ceiling design examples from #Livspacehomes we love.

-POP or Plaster of Paris is a common material used to create false ceilings, wall trims and other accent décor.
-This material is a quick-setting white powder which is made of semi-dehydrated gypsum.
-This lightweight and heat-resistant material is mixed at the site and makes for stunning ceiling designs.
+POP or Plaster of Paris is a commonly used material used to make false ceiling, accent decors and wall trims.
+POP is a quick-setting white powder made of semi-dehydrated gypsum.
+This lightweight and heat-resistant material is mixed at the site and makes for a stunning POP design for ceilings.